ryucc/cs767-hw2/README.md

 ### activescissors(imIn):
 - Usage:
  1. input the image
- 2. the image will show, click on the seed you want, then press enter.
+ 2. the image will show, **click on the seed** you want, then **press enter**.
  3. activescissors will calculate the shortest path tree.
- 4. while you are happy, click on any point on the image, then press enter.
+ 4. while you are happy, **click on any point** on the image, then **press enter**.
 After that, activescissors will show the cut from the seed to your point.
 - Optimization:
- - Once the seed is decided, nd the shortest path tree is generated, the shortest pathes can be shown in O(length of path) time.
+ - Once the seed is decided, then the shortest path tree is generated, all the shortest pathes can be shown in O(length of path) time.
 I think this is convinient for testing, so I made this function.

 - This works out pretty well.